intel/mlir-extensions/docs/Transforms/InsertGpuAllocs.md

 As shown in the example above, the memref.allocs in the IR are referring to device buffer allocation and hence they are replaced with gpu.alloc from the gpu dialect.

+## Limitations of this pass.

+1. This pass only supports only memref::AllocOp and not its variants like memref::AllocaOp, memref::AllocaScopeOp & AllocaScopeReturnOp.
+2. This pass needs to be run before the GpuKernelOutlining pass since it operates on gpu.launch blocks and not on gpu.launch_func.
+3. This pass only covers static shapes and shapes with unknown dims and known rank.

+Note: We plan to add support for these limitations in incremental future PR's.

 ## Reason for this Custom Pass: